 Instructions

-- In a heavy-bottomed pot or dutch oven (my preferred option), heat the oil over medium temperature.
-Add the onion and stir until translucent.
+- In a heavy-bottomed pot, heat 1 Tablespoon sunflower oil over medium heat.
+Add the onions and cook, stirring until translucent.

-- Add the caraway seeds and stir for about 1 minute until the caraway aroma develops.
+- Add 2 teaspoons ground caraway seeds and stir for about 1 minute until the caraway aroma develops.
+Add 2 Tablespoons all-purpose flour and stir for 1 minute.

-- Remove the pot from the heat, add one scoop of chicken broth.
+- Remove the pot from the heat, then add one cup of lukewarm broth.
 Stir carefully with a whisk to prevent lumps.
-Add another ladle of broth, whisk.
-Now you can add the rest of the liquid.
-Salt and pepper, stir well.
+Add another cup of broth and whisk again.
+Now, add the rest of the broth, season with salt and 1/4 teaspoon ground black pepper, and stir well.

-- Put the pot back on the stove, carefully add the diced potatoes.
-Raise the heat and bring the soup to a boil.
+- Return the pot to the stove and add the diced potatoes.
+Increase the heat and bring the soup to a boil.

-- Reduce the heat to low, cover with a lid, and let the soup simmer for about 15 minutes, or until the potatoes are soft.
-Stir from time to time, as the flour tends to sink to the bottom of the pot, where it could start to burn.
+- Reduce the heat to low, cover the pot with a lid, and let the soup simmer for 15 minutes, or until the potatoes are soft.
+Stir occasionally to prevent the flour from settling at the bottom and burning.

-- Finally, remove the pot from the stove, crack one whole egg into the soup and whisk it in.
+- Finally, remove the pot from the stove, crack 1 egg into the soup, and whisk it in.
 Do not cook the soup any further.

-- Salt to taste if necessary, stir, and serve.
+- Salt to taste if necessary, stir well, and serve, sprinkling each bowl of soup with chopped parsley greens.

 Notes

-- SERVING: Serve warm, garnish the soup in a bowl with a chopped sprig of parsley.
-A slice of fresh rye bread or a sprinkling of bread croutons is a great accompaniment to this caraway soup.
+- SERVING: Serve warm, garnishing each bowl with chopped parsley greens.
+A slice of fresh rye bread or a sprinkling of croutons makes a perfect accompaniment to this caraway soup.

-- Store in the fridge, where the soup will last up to 3-4 days.
+- Store the soup in the fridge, where it will keep for 3-4 days.

 Malcolm High